DennisHollanders/Design-Space-Exploration-of-3D-Concrete-Printed-Bridges/README.md

 # Design Space Exploration of 3D Concrete Printed Bridges
 ![image](https://github.com/DennisHollanders/Design-Space-Exploration-of-3D-Concrete-Printed-Bridges/assets/67959863/c8cc8ccd-ee1d-465d-a3ca-382c2fe14db3)

 This repository contains the source code for a 3D concrete printing optimization tool, which combines Finite Element Analysis (FEA) and generative design techniques.
-Additionally, it includes a user-friendly dashboard for navigating the design space.
-This tool is designed to aid engineers and designers in optimizing 3D-printed concrete structures.
+Additionally, it includes a user-guided dashboard for navigating the design space.
+This tool is designed to aid engineers and designers in the early design stage for 3D-printed concrete structures.
+The link to thesis can be found below

+#### Link to thesis:

 ## Content
 - Thesis Abstract